info-ruc/web21projects/webtasks.md

 - ... other important questions...

 ## Task2(MultiModalSys):
--	About: Build multimodal retrieval or recommendation system supporting text, image, formulas, and tables.
-Consider answering the following question:
+About: Build multimodal retrieval or recommendation system supporting text, image, formulas, and tables.
+Consider answering the following questions:
 - Which image is most relevant to a given sentence/query?
 -	Which sentence/paragraph is most relevant to a given image?
 -	Which formulas are relevant to a given sentence/query?